professional-pigeon/RoboRogers-teaches-loops/README.md

 ## Setup/Installation Requirements

-* Clone this repository from github to your desktop: [Github link for this project](https://github.com/professional-pigeon/language-selector)
+* Clone this repository from github to your desktop: [Github link for this project](https://github.com/professional-pigeon/RoboRogers-teaches-loops)
 * navigate to the top level of the directory
 * Open the file named "index.html" in your browser.

-or

-* open this [link]

 ## Known Bugs